Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Introduction

 Injuries are inevitable for most organisms, yet maintaining a satisfactory level of functionality can be decisive for their survival.
 The progressive wear of a honeybee’s wings, for example, challenges the insect to sustain its load lift or face less nourishing foraging trips \cite{higginson,roberts2015}.
 Functional robustness is desirable for neural systems as well.
 While computer devices operate in a regime of near-zero tolerance for physical damage, the middle-aged human brain undergoes significant neuronal losses on a daily basis \cite{pouget2014}.
 Robustness to injury is often overlooked when analyzing the purpose and function of neural structures while the transmission of maximum information, high signal-to-noise ratio, and low energy consumption are often primarily considered \cite{ganguli2012}.
 Analyzing neural information processing in the context of these principles is certainly important, but arguably incomplete.
 The goal of this work is to examine whether certain neural mechanisms and architectural structures can be understood as adaptive, built-in systems for robustness to brain injury from trauma, aging, and/or other disorders.
 That is, we examine how biological neural systems are ``built to last''.
 In particular, we explore how certain neural architectures can protect the system's key downstream outputs (the ``deliverables'' of the system) from the effects of damage to upstream regions.

 The olfactory system of the {\em Manduca sexta} moth, though simple, shares many neural structures and mechanisms with higher organisms \cite{Eisthen2002,Klambt2009}.
-These include \textit{(i)} Hebbian plasticity, \textit{(ii)} high noise levels, and \textit{(iii)} inhibitory feed-forward channels running parallel to excitatory channels.
-It is thus an ideal model organism to investigate the injury mitigation effects of these three elements.
-This network also contains well-defined readout neurons, which are downstream outputs that deliver key actionable encodings to the rest of its body \cite{campbell2013,hige2015}.
-From a functional viewpoint, internal damage is unimportant as long as key outputs (readouts) of the system are preserved.
-To examine injury mitigation effects, we used $MothNet$, a computational model of this olfactory network which incorporates known biophysical parameters and was calibrated to \textit{in vivo} firing rate dynamic data recorded during learning tasks \cite{delahuntMoth1}.
+These include \textit{(i)} Hebbian plasticity, \textit(ii) reward-triggered stimulation of neural outputs via neuromodulators, \textit{(iii)} high noise levels, and \textit{(iv)} inhibitory feed-forward channels running parallel to excitatory channels.
+It is thus an ideal model organism to investigate the injury mitigation effects of these elements. \textit{MothNet} is a computational model of this olfactory network which incorporates known biophysical parameters and which was calibrated to \textit{in vivo} firing rate data recorded during learning tasks \cite{delahuntMoth1}.
 See Figure \ref{introFig} for a system schematic.

-We ran various \textit{in silico} simulations of neural injury on this model, focusing on how the readout neurons were affected by injuries and by injury-mitigation mechanisms.
+The moth olfactory network (MON) also contains well-defined Readout Neurons (ENs, for Extrinsic Neurons), which are downstream outputs that deliver key actionable encodings to the rest of its body \cite{campbell2013,hige2015}.
+From a functional viewpoint, internal damage is unimportant as long as the key outputs (readouts) of the system are preserved.
+Thus, to examine injury mitigation effects we ran \textit{in silico} simulations of neural injury on the \textit{MothNet} model, and measured how the firing rates (FRs) of readout ENs were affected by injuries and by injury-mitigation mechanisms.

 Maia et al. \cite{Maia2019} recently introduced a computational model for the cellular level effects that may distort firing rates due to major forms of neuronal injury.
 They posit phenomenological input/output rules to transform healthy neuronal spike train responses into injured ones, with filters that can be either discrete-time (for spike trains) or continuous-time (for firing rates) signal processors.
 These filters were derived modeling the effects of demyelination and Focal Axonal Swellings (FAS), which are present in a broad array of neurological disorders \cite{Smith1994,Maia2014_1,Maia2014_2,Maia2015}.